ForgeFlow/ras/README.md

     *There is the possibility of fixing the IP (static) so it is easier to find.
 See at https://medium.com/@DavidMaitland/raspberry-pi-zero-headless-setup-92fb72daf88d for more details.

-13. Unmount the partitions and extract the SD card.
+13. Unmount the partitions and eject the SD card.

 14. Introduce it in the RPi Zero, and plug the cable to give it power.